-46 Per the Climate Study Working Group (CSWG), when comparing significant differences, all racial minorities are grouped together when low numbers of respondents existed (referred to, in this report, as People of Color).
-47 Per the Climate Study Working Group (CSWG), respondents who identified as more than one racial identity were
+44 Per the Climate Study Working Group (CSWG), when comparing significant differences, all racial minorities are grouped together when low numbers of respondents existed (referred to, in this report, as People of Color).

-47 Per the Climate Study Working Group (CSWG), respondents who identified as more than one racial identity were recoded as Multiracial.
+45 Per the Climate Study Working Group (CSWG), respondents who identified as more than one racial identity were recoded as Multiracial.